 This depends on what type of constipation you have.
 Most people only need to take a laxative for a short time, to get over a bout of constipation.
 Once the constipation eases, you can normally stop the laxative.
 Some people get into the habit of taking a laxative each day "to keep the bowels regular" or to prevent constipation.
 This is not advised, especially for laxatives which are not bulk-forming.

-Some people have chronic (persistent) constipation and this can be more difficult to treat.
-So, in some situations, laxatives are needed for longer periods (sometimes even indefinitely) and they should not be stopped suddenly.
-Chronic constipation is sometimes complicated by a backlog of hard stools building up in the bowel (faecal loading) or even partially blocking it (impaction).
+Some people have persistent (chronic) constipation and this can be more difficult to treat.
+In some situations, laxatives are needed for longer periods (sometimes even indefinitely) and they should not be stopped suddenly.
+Chronic constipation is sometimes complicated by a backlog of hard stools (faeces) building up in the bowel (faecal loading) or even partially blocking it (impaction).
 If loading and impaction occur they need to be treated first, often with much higher doses of laxatives.
 Then a normal maintenance dose of laxatives is used to keep the bowels moving.

 What are the side-effects?